nmysthe

 without fuel the fire is thus gone

-"Nirvâna" is the ultimate goal of all Vehicles of the Buddhadharma.
+"Nirvâna" is the ultimate goal or fruit of the paths proposed by all Vehicles of the Buddhadharma.

 Without ignorance, one no longer weaves one's own misery !

-"Nirvâna" is the goal or fruit of the Buddhayâna and should not be confused with annihilation (the fruit is non-existent) or eternalization (the fruit exists).
-Being always there, it neither comes about from previous causes, nor does it spring into existence as a result of an act of creation.
+"Nirvâna" is the goal or fruit of the Buddhayâna and should not be confused with annihilation (the fruit is non-existent) or eternalization (the fruit exists for ever from its own side).
+Being always there (aware of the continuous present), it neither comes about from previous causes, nor does it spring into existence as a result of an act of creation.
 It was never created, always was, is and will be.
-But due to the mental & emotional darkness of ordinary benighted sentient beings, it remains temporarily hidden (just like clouds shield the Sun).
+But due to the mental & emotional darkness of ordinary benighted sentient beings, it remains unconscious, temporarily hidden (just as clouds shield the Sun).

 What Nirvâna is Not.